About the Program

-- Acquire practical technology skills cultivated through hands-on investigation that will help you apply theoretical concepts to real-world scenarios.
+- Acquire practical technology skills cultivated through hands-on investigation to help you apply theoretical concepts to real-world scenarios.

-- Develop a solid understanding of physics, including statistical mechanics, electricity and magnetism, quantum physics, thermodynamics, optics, and relativity.
+- Develop a solid understanding of physics, including mechanics, electricity & magnetism, quantum physics, statistical mechanics, thermodynamics, optics, and relativity.

 - Master how to communicate physics methodologies through verbal and written form.

-- Develop your personal awareness regarding bias in science.
+- Develop a personal awareness regarding bias in science.

 Plan of Study

 Students who want to major in physics start by taking introductory courses that explain the foundational ideas of the field.
 While simultaneously improving your reasoning and math skills, you will learn about multiple concentrations within the realm of physics and chose electives to customize your degree.